On Collecting: From a Public, Private, and Personal Perspective

 Moderator: Liesbeth den Besten

-ON COLLECTING: In a Public, Private and Personal Perspective will discuss private and public collecting, including the personal and psychological aspects of collecting art.
+ON COLLECTING: In a Public, Private and Personal Perspective discussed private and public collecting, including the personal and psychological aspects of collecting art.

 Art collectors and collections make up an important part of the contemporary arts and crafts infrastructure.
 To collect is a selection process which has economic, social, political, psychological and art-historical implications and ramifications, not only for artists whose works are collected, but for the general field of art and the wider public.